dino115/data_maps/README.md

 - **Then: custom**
   Define your own *then* by define them in the `DataMaps::Then` module.
   Your Then must implement a `result` method.
 The return of this method is set as data.
-  You have to extends the `DataMaps::Then::Base`-Class.
+  You have to extend the `DataMaps::Then::Base`-Class.
 Then all options are available via the `option` attribute reader.

   ```ruby
     class DataMaps::Then::DoSomethingSpecial < DataMaps::Then::Base